zx80/flask-simple-auth/README.md

 ## Description

-Help to manage authentication (*not* autorizations) in a Flask application.
+Help to manage authentication and authorizations in a Flask application.

-The idea is that the authentication is checked in a `before_request` hook, and can be made available through some global *à-la-Flask* variable.
+For authentication, the idea is that the authentication is checked in a `before_request` hook, and can be made available through some global *à-la-Flask* variable.

 The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters),